 - Technically Living Zombie: Almost every Eclipse infectee is this, but most extreme example is Hückebein.
 As seen in chapter 30.

-- The Team: Would be a Five-Man Band if they were not all girls.
-The five girls who saved Thoma from his and the Bible of Silver Cross' berserk rampage.
+- The Team: The five girls who saved Thoma from his and the Bible of Silver Cross' berserk rampage.

 - The Heroine: Nanoha, the titular character who fought Thoma the most.